MorganBergen/JavaScript/src/3-types-values-variables/README.md

    > javascript interpreter performs automatic garbage collection for memory management

-   - therefore the destruction & deallocation of objects or other values is done automatically
+   - destruction & deallocation of objects or other values is done automatically
-   - the interpreter will garbage collect when a porgram no longer has any way to refer to a variable.
-   - and the interpreter will then reclaim the RAM memory it was occupying.
+   - garbage collection will be performed when a porgram no longer has any way to refer to a variabl and will then reclaim the RAM memory it was previously occupying.

 4. Object Orientation in JavaScript

    > The best part of OOP is the fact that globally defined functions become a thing of the past.

    - Therefore you utilizes types that have defined methods for working with certain values.

    - For example to sort the elements of an array a for example we don't pass a to a sort function, instead we invoke the sort method of a...

      let a = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10];
      a.sort();

-- strings can be thought of as static arrays of characters, theyre indexable, but not mutable
-- value conversions are mostly implicit, meaning implicit static caste conversions are done under the hood

-- the equality operator performs type conversions
+- equality operator

-        ==
+        == // performes implicit type conversion

-- strict equality operator does not do type conversions
+- strict equality

+        === // does not perform type conversions
-        ===

 ### Constants and Variables